 The sustainability assessment within Conagra Brands Supplier Excellence Program awards 0-4 points to each supplier based on sustainability metrics addressing transparency, sustainability policies, goals, and public disclosure via GRI-compliant sustainability reports and/or CDP Water, Climate Change (Investor) and Forests disclosures.
 Companies with the highest scores in this assessment are eligible to receive the annual Supplier Excellence Sustainability award launched in 2018.
-In 2020, the Excellence award was given to a supplier demonstrating progress toward a greenhouse gas target.
 The outcomes of this program for Conagra lead to a better understanding of our supplier performance and risks, and opportunities for strengthening supplier relationships based on sustainability.